jonnonz1/nz-statute-book/acts/public/2002/civil-defence-emergency-management-act-2002.md

     (c) personal property, excluding livestock, not exceeding $20,000 less any insurance cover for that personal property (if any).

 ### 110 Protection from liability
-(1) Except as provided in sections 107 to 109, there is no cause of action against the Crown, or a Civil Defence Emergency Management Group, or an officer or employee or member of any of them, or against any other person, to recover damages for any loss or damage that is due directly or indirectly to a state of emergency.
+(1) Except as provided in sections 107 to 109, there is no cause of action against the Crown, or a Civil Defence Emergency Management Group, or an officer or employee or member of any of them, or against any other person, to recover damages for any loss or damage that is due directly or indirectly to a state of emergency or a transition period.
 (2) Subsection (1) applies whether the loss or damage is caused by any person taking any action or failing to take any action, so long as the act or omission occurred in the exercise or performance of his or her functions, duties, or powers under this Act.
 (3) No person is exempted from liability under subsection (1) for any act or omission to act that constitutes bad faith or gross negligence on the part of that person.

 ### 111 Restricted application of Resource Management Act 1991
-If a state of emergency is declared under this Act, the Resource Management Act 1991 applies to emergency works as provided for in section 330B of that Act.
+If a state of emergency is declared, or notice of a transition period is given, under this Act, the Resource Management Act 1991 applies to emergency works as provided for in section 330B of that Act.

 ### 112 Absence on duty not to affect employment rights
 (1) No person who is required by the Director or a Controller to be absent from his or her accustomed employment on civil defence emergency management duties during a state of emergency is liable to dismissal from that employment merely because of his or her absence on civil defence emergency management duties, whether or not his or her accustomed employer has consented to that absence.